amd-miri/jrccties-dev/profiles/multisite_drupal_communities/modules/contrib/scheduler_workbench/README.txt

 5. Go to People > Permissions and grant the permission "Override default scheduler time" to all user roles that should be able to enter a custom unpublish time.
+6. Access "admin/config/content/scheduler/scheduler_workbench" to configure the status that can be published.
+By default, the status allowed are those that allow a transition to "published".

 References